-In casual American English, "Could you close the curtain, please?" sounds like "kuud yuh KLOHZ dhuh KUR-tuhn PLEEZ".
-Several things happen here, and the headline one is the Glottal T: the T closes off into a tiny silent pause instead of a clean release.
+Americans pronounce "Could you close the curtain, please?" as "kuud yuh KLOHZ dhuh KUR-tuhn PLEEZ" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the Glottal T — the T closes off into a tiny silent pause instead of a clean release.
+It lands on curtain, and it's one of the defining features of casual American English.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.